 About 5% of babies have allergies or intolerances to soy or milk formulas.
 For these spitter-uppers, the best solution may be to switch to a hypoallergenic formula.
 This kind of allergy or intolerance may show other signs, such as irritability, gassiness, and poop changes.

 Also, while tummy time is great for kids for the most part, you may want to forestall this ritual right after mealtime.
 Any additional pressure on their bellies is more likely to make what went down come back up.

 Is your little tyke putting hands over mouth when the food choo-choo comes around?
 Maybe the scene in your kitchen is more like King Kong fending off airplanes, with every swat directed at the feeding spoon.
 Whatever way your child communicates “no more food,” it's best to respect that choice, experts say.
-Refusing food could be a sign your child is sick, distracted, exhausted, or simply full.
+Baby food refusal could be a sign your child is sick, distracted, exhausted, or simply full.
 In either case, your little one will resume eating when ready.

+Why are babies picky eaters?
 Your kids are born with certain food preferences.
 From the start, young children prefer smooth, sweet foods that are calorie-dense.
 These foods are usually easy to chew and provide a lot of energy, but they don't meet all nutritional needs.
 So getting your little one accustomed to new foods is important for developing healthy eating habits that can last a lifetime.